PIWEEK/easyfest/README.md

 Then, run the Strapi back end with `npm run develop`, if in local development, or `npm run build` and `npm run start` in deployments.

-Once running, an Strapi admin user will need to visit the Strapi Dashboard and:
-- In Settings, grant `find` and `findOne` permissions for each route at (Users & Permissions plugin) Roles > Public

-> ⚠️ This will need to be re-done on each deployment.

 ### Starting the front end

 First, install the dependencies: